KHU-Interactive-Technology/khu-interactivetechnology-webpage/content/authors/Inhyuk Song/_index.md

 ---
 # Display name
-title: Sangjun Park
+title: Inhyuk Song

 # Full Name (for SEO)
-first_name: Sangjun
+first_name: Inhyuk
-last_name: Park
+last_name: Song

 # Username (this should match the folder name)
 authors:
-  - Sangjun Park
+  - Inhyuk Song

 # Is this the primary user of the site?
 superuser: false